ixc/ixc-django-docker/README.rst

 To upgrade an existing ``ixc-django-docker`` project with the currently installed version of the template:

+    # TODO This command does not yet exist
     $ manage.py update_ixc_django_docker_project_template

-Otherwise, see `How to dockerize an existing project`_.
+Otherwise, see `How to dockerize an existing project <docs/how-tos.rst>`

 See the `Django project template <docs/project-template.rst>`_ documentation for more details.